-Each year, the American Ornithological Society confers several prestigious awards to students (undergraduate, masters, and doctoral) who present an outstanding poster or oral paper at the society’s annual meeting.
+Each year, AOS confers several prestigious Student Presentation Awards to students (undergraduate, masters, and doctoral) who present an outstanding poster or oral paper at the society’s annual meeting.
 Each award consists of a $500 honorarium.
 These awards are administered by the Student & Postdoc Travel and Presentation Awards Committee.

 The AOS Student Presentation Awards include the following:

 - The Nellie Johnson Baroody Award, given for the best presentation on any topic in ornithology.

 - The Robert B. Berry Student Award, given for the best oral presentation on a topic pertaining to avian conservation.

 - The Mark E. Hauber Award, given for the best oral presentation on avian behavior.

 - The A. Brazier Howell Award, given for the best presentation on any topic in ornithology.

 - The Frances F. Roberts Award, given for the best presentation on any topic in ornithology.